 The CRC group currently manages three Fused Deposition Modeling (FDM) 3D printers — FlashForge Guider II(S).
 The printers are located in the 3D printing vestibule in Coram 103 (VizLab).
 They are available for academic projects only.
 A training session on proper use is a prerequisite to printing.
 Interested users must contact the VizLab and a CRC team member will be in touch.
 If you are working on a class project such as the Anatomy II 3D assignment, you can schedule an appointment here.

 Our 3D printers have been used to support multiple faculty projects, ranging from the creation of custom set pieces for the theater department to printing classroom models for the biology and chemistry departments, such as the Rhinovirus print shown here (created for Bio 314-Virology).
 We also used 3D printing to help with the local PPE shortage in early 2020.

 3D printing generally requires two different kinds of software.
 The first, CAD (computer-aided design) or 3D modeling software, is used to create the computer model that will be sent to the printer.
-There are many different software packages that can be used for this, but some of the most popular are AutoCAD (which is free for students and faculty), Rhino, and Blender (free & open source).
-If you are new to 3D modeling, Tinkercad is a good place to start.
+There are many different software packages that can be used for this, but some of the most popular are AutoCAD (or Fusion360– both of which are free for students and faculty), Rhino, and Blender (free & open source).
+If you are new to 3D modeling, Tinkercad is a great place to start.
 There are also many specialized modeling programs available, such as Chimera from UCSF, which is used to create molecular models.

 It is also sometimes possible to 3D scan an object you would like to print, or to simply download a 3D model that has been created for you.
 There are an increasing number of model repositories online, such as MorphoSource, PDB-101, the Protein Data Bank, or Thingiverse.